 Friendship Place’s Veterans First program is a leading provider of rapid rehousing and homeless prevention services for veterans and their families in the Washington D.C. metropolitan area.
-The program follows the results proven Housing First model, which removes all barriers to housing such as unemployment, histories of incarceration, sobriety and mental health care, and instead prioritizes providing permanent housing.
+The program follows the results proven Housing First model, which removes all barriers to housing such as unemployment, histories of incarceration, sobriety, and mental health care, and instead prioritizes providing permanent housing.

-The Veterans First staff provide case management services aimed at housing stability.
+The Veterans First staff provides case management services aimed at housing stability.
 These services may include assistance with locating and moving into a permanent housing unit, connecting with benefits, employment assistance, connecting with medical and mental health care, budgeting, and other needs identified during intake.

 How we Achieve Successful Results

 Veterans First applies a holistic, individualized method of building and supporting the self-respect, confidence, and dignity of each veteran and veteran family we serve.
 The program focuses on achieving housing stability within 90-days through innovative, person-centered case management.